 Solar cycles usually take a few years to build, taking between 9 to 14 years for any given solar cycle and on average 11 years to go from one solar maximum (when the sun's magnetic field on the solar equator rotates at a slightly faster pace than at the solar poles) to the next.

-The last Solar Maximum was in 2000 and due to "Sunspot 981" which has been growing since its solar minimum in January 2008, NASA scientists have predicted that Solar Cycle 24's in 2012-2013 will be the greatest since 1958.
+The last Solar Maximum was in 2000 and due to "Sunspot 981" which has been growing since its solar minimum in January 2008, NASA scientists have now predicted that the current Solar Cycle which was thought to have reached its peak last winter is now forecast to extend into 2014 with even bigger and brighter displays.

 Inghams offers 3 types of holidays during which you might be able to see the Northern Lights.